BMajeric/Ribanje/README.md

 # Ribanje
-Kratka open-world 2D igrica napravljena u Unityu u sklopu projekta za FER.
+A short open-world 2D video game made in Unity as part of a subject at FER (Faculty of Electrical engeneering and computing).

 Download: https://7ljudi.itch.io/ribanje
 ![pocetniskrin](https://github.com/user-attachments/assets/860dfd28-f1e0-42ab-8c68-6e29f77059c5)

-## Opis
+## Description
-Ribanje je kratka 2D igrica napravljena u Unity Game Engineu inspirirana hrvatskom obalom i putopisom Petra Hektorovića *Ribanje i ribarsko prigovaranje*.
-Igrač je jedan od dva ribara i njegov cilj je odvesti pisca Petra Hektorovića na otok Šoltu kao i u samom putopisu.
-Igrač putuje po Hvaru, Braču i Šolti i rješava zavrzlame, priča sa mještanima i bori se protiv opasne prirode, ovaca, živog kamenja i povijesnih hrvatskih neprijatelja Mlečana i Turaka.
-Igra je zamišljena kao open-world avantura gdje Ribar skuplja predmete s kojima interaktira sa svijetom i s kojima može unaprijediti svoje borbene i ribarske moći.
+"Ribanje" is a short 2D video game made in the Unity Game Engine insoired by the Croatian coastline and the travelogue of Petar Hektorović called *Ribanje i ribarsko prigovaranje*.
+The player is a fisherman and their goal is to take the writer Petar Hektorović to the Croatian island Šolta as described in the travelogue.
+The player traverses the Croatian islands of Hvar, Brač and Šolta all while fighting the dangerous nature and wildlife.
+The game is intended as an open-world adventure where the Fisherman collects items, using them to interact with the overworld or upgrade their fighting and fishing capabilities.

 ## Tehnologije
 - C#
 - Unity
 - HLSL
-- 2D Sprite Editori
+- 2D Sprite Editors

-## Implementirano
+## Implemented
-- Kretanje Ribara
+- Player Movement
-- Combat sistem
+- Combat System
-- Većina otoka Hvara sa povijesnim lokacijama, napravljeno pomoću tilemapa
-- Prijelaz između ekrana
-- Različite vrste neprijatelja
-- Interakcija sa objektima
-- Dijalog sa mještanima
+- Most of the island Hvar created using tilemaps
+- Screen transitions
+- Different enemies
+- Object interaction
+- NPC dialogue
-- Health sustav
+- Health system
-- Main menu
+- Main Menu

-## Problemi
+## Problems
-- Ribar šteka/problem sa sprite animacijom
+- The fisherman has some animation issues
-- Hit detection
+- Hit Detection
-- Asseti za tilemap
+- Tilemap Assets
-- Fali tutorial i upute igraču
+- No tutorial or instructions
-- Bolje upute na mapi
+- Subpar map instructions

-## Za implementaciju
+## Future Work
-- Otok Brač
-- Otok Šolta
+- The islands of Brač and Šolta
+- Finish the island of Hvar
-- Ostatak Hvara
+- Implement Fishing
-- Podvodna mlaćenje arena
+- Implement movement on the sea using a ship
-- Pecanje
+- Weapon upgrade system
-- Kretanje po moru sa barkom
-- Upgrade sistem